Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Conclusions

 Quoting Ernst and Brito \cite{EB02a,EB02b}, one can say that ``what harmonic oscillators are for quantum mechanics, and dumb-bells for polymer physics, that is what elastic and inelastic Maxwell models are for kinetic theory.''
 The present paper, in conjunction with Ref.~\cite{KS22}, aims to extend Ernst and Brito's dictum into the domain of models featuring rough particles, specifically the IRMM.

 Building upon the exact collisional production rates established in Ref.~\cite{KS22}, in this work we have derived the NSF transport coefficients as explicit functions of the coefficients of normal ($\alpha$) and tangential ($\beta$) restitution, along with the reduced moment of inertia ($\kappa$).
-The resulting hydrodynamic constitutive equations, Eqs.~\eqref{NSF}, encompass the shear viscosity ($\eta$), the bulk viscosity ($\eta_b$), the thermal conductivity ($\lambda$), a Dufour-like coefficient ($\mu$), and the cooling-rate transport coefficient ($\xi$).
-The evaluation of $\eta$ requires the parallel evaluation of the spin viscosity $\eta_\Omega$ [see Eq.~\eqref{Piij1}], whereas the evaluation of $\lambda$ and $\mu$ requires the parallel evaluation of the cross coefficients $\lambda_Q$ and $\mu_Q$ [see Eq.~\eqref{lambdaQmuQ}].
-Intriguingly, Figs.~\ref{fig1} and \ref{fig2} illustrate the complex dependence of these eight transport coefficients on $\alpha$ and $\beta$ for a uniform mass distribution ($\kappa=\frac{2}{5}$).
+The resulting hydrodynamic constitutive equations, Eqs.~\eqref{NSF}, encompass the shear viscosity ($\eta$), the bulk viscosity ($\eta_b$), the thermal heat conductivity ($\lambda$), the diffusive heat conductivity ($\mu$), and the cooling-rate transport coefficient ($\xi$).
+The evaluation of $\eta$ requires the parallel evaluation of the spin viscosity $\eta_\Omega$ [see Eq.~\eqref{Piij1}], whereas the evaluation of $\lambda$ and $\mu$ requires the parallel evaluation of the torque-vorticity coefficients $\lambda_Q$ and $\mu_Q$ [see Eq.~\eqref{lambdaQmuQ}].
+Interestingly, Figs.~\ref{fig1} and \ref{fig2} illustrate the complex dependence of these eight transport coefficients on $\alpha$ and $\beta$ for a uniform mass distribution ($\kappa=\frac{2}{5}$).

+Our analysis reveals a noteworthy result as both the mean spin vector and the couple stress tensor vanish to the NSF order, contrary to the case of micropolar fluids \cite{E66, B97, L99b, MHN02} and dense gases \cite{MSD66,DT75,GK91,K24}.
+This discrepancy is attributed to the low-density regime and the absence of boundary effects in the NSF description.

-While the coefficients tied to pressure and spin-spin tensors remain finite for any $\alpha$ and $\beta$, those linked to heat and cross fluxes exhibit dependency on the HCS cumulants defined in Eqs.~\eqref{cumu}, diverging if $\beta$ is less than an $\alpha$-dependent value, $\beta_0(\alpha)$ \cite{KS22}.
+While the coefficients tied to pressure and spin-spin tensors remain finite for any $\alpha$ and $\beta$, those linked to the heat flux and the torque-vorticity vector exhibit dependency on the HCS cumulants defined in Eqs.~\eqref{cumu}, diverging if $\beta$ is less than an $\alpha$-dependent value, $\beta_0(\alpha)$ \cite{KS22}.
 This divergence, originating from an algebraic high-velocity tail in the HCS distribution function \cite{EB02a,EB02b,EB02c}, manifests in the breakdown of hydrodynamics if $\beta<\beta_0(\alpha)$.
 Beyond this region, the NSF hydrodynamic framework aids in determining the instability of the HCS against weak inhomogeneous perturbations.
 That instability occurs if the wave number of the perturbations is smaller than $k_c=\max\{k_\perp,k_{\|}\}$ (see Fig.~\ref{fig3}).
-Interestingly, there exists a dome-shaped region in the plane $\alpha$ vs $\beta$ inside which $k_c\to\infty$, implying an absolute instability of the HCS.
+Remarkably, a dome-shaped region emerges in the $\alpha$ vs $\beta$ plane, within which $k_c\to\infty$, signifying an absolute instability of the HCS.

 Additionally, considering the couplings $\mathsf{\Pi}\leftrightarrow \mathsf{\Omega}$ and $\mathbf{q}\leftrightarrow \mathbf{Q}$, their impact on the NSF coefficients is found to be below 10\% if $\alpha>0.5$ and $\kappa=\frac{2}{5}$ (see Fig.~\ref{fig4}).
 Nevertheless, a consistent treatment should incorporate these couplings, even within the IRHSM.